 That means landowners must be a member of a land user group to qualify for clearing support.
 This allows conservancy-wide clearing plans to address invasive species challenges across the landscape, with crucial areas prioritised.

 In this project, Flower Valley works closely with the Land User Group representative.
-But the Trust will also work closely with each landowner who agrees to join the project, as well as with the elected contractors.
+But the Trust also works closely with each landowner who agrees to join the project, as well as with the elected contractors.